 On 3 December 2015, the Commissione per le Società e la Borsa (CONSOB) issued Communication No. 92543/15 ("CONSOB Communication") that acknowledged the Guidelines issued on 5 October 2015 by the European Securities and Markets Authority (ESMA) concerning the presentation of APMs disclosed in regulated information and prospectuses published as from 3 July 2016 (the "Guidelines").
 These Guidelines - which update the previous CESR Recommendation (CESR/05-178b) - are aimed at promoting the usefulness and transparency of APMs in order to improve their comparability, reliability and comprehensibility.
-In addition, ESMA also published a Questions and Answers (Q&A) document on the Guidelines, last updated on 30 October 2017, to promote common supervisory approaches and practices in the application of the Guidelines.
+In addition, ESMA also published a Questions and Answers (Q&A) document on the Guidelines, last updated on 1st April 2022, to promote common supervisory approaches and practices in the application of the Guidelines.

-In line with the Guidelines and CONSOB Communication, the definitions, contents, basis of calculation and criteria used to construct the APM adopted by Hera are described below.
-Any operating, financial and fiscal special items are then described.
+In line with the Guidelines and CONSOB Communication, the definitions, contents, basis of calculation and criteria used to construct the APMs adopted by Hera are described below.
+Any operating, financial and fiscal special items and managerial adjustments (not directly extracted from the financial statements) are then described.